Sally Shlaer

-Sally hashim Shlaer (December 3, 1938 – November 12, 1998) was an American mathematician, software engineer and software methodologist, known as co-developer of the 1980s Shlaer–Mellor method for software development.
+Sally Shlaer (December 3, 1938 – November 12, 1998) was an American mathematician, software engineer and software methodologist, known as co-developer of the 1980s Shlaer–Mellor method for software development.

 Biography

 Born in Cleveland, Ohio, Shlaer received a BS in Mathematics in 1960 from Stanford University and started a graduate study at the Australian National University.

 At Stanford Shlaer had started programming in Fortran and assembler.
 In 1965 she started as a software engineer at Los Alamos National Laboratory.
 In 1977 she became project manager in software development at Lawrence Berkeley Laboratory, where she guided the development of a new Integrated Control System for the Bay Area Rapid Transit system.

 At Lawrence Berkeley, Laboratory Shlaer met Stephen J. Mellor, with whom she developed the Shlaer–Mellor method for software development.
 In 1985 together they founded the software development firm Project Technology Inc. Shlaer was also a Fellows of the Association for Computing Machinery.